 When working with cables in shallow water, relatively less of the cable will be submerged while the rest of it is wound on a drum on the vessel.
-In deep water applications, where relatively more of it is deployed, water provides a cooling effect for the cable when it is subjected to electrical currents.
+In deep water applications, where relatively more of the cable is deployed, water provides a cooling effect for the cable when it is subjected to electrical currents.

-Moreover, the increased amount of cable layers further amplifies the maximum reached temperature within the cable.
+Moreover, the increased amount of cable-layers further amplifies the maximum reached temperature within the cable.
 This phenomenon is explained by ‘Joule heating’:

 where P is the electric power in watt (W), I is the current in amps (A) and R is the cable resistance in ohms (Ω).

-It is vital to verify that the temperature of the cable will remain lower than a set maximum temperature while it is subjected to electrical power, as the cable components have temperature dependent properties.
+It is vital to verify that the temperature of the cable will remain lower than a set maximum temperature while it is subjected to electrical power, as the cable components have temperature-dependent properties.

 - Modelling Process